-I call myself a designer, maker, and artist because those are the things I’ve loved to do as long as I can remember.
-But nobody is just about the thing they sell (or want to sell) to others.
-We’re all about the many different strands that make up our lives, so I am also a gardener, dilettante writer, enthusiastic collector of antique needlecraft tools, amateur genealogist, and sometime gobby bitch.
+I’m also a gardener, dilettante writer, enthusiastic collector of antique needlecraft tools, amateur genealogist, and sometime gobby bitch.
 (Fair warning – if swearing offends you, you’re not going to like me much.)